 - Manipulation and casting: The foot is gently stretched and placed into the correct position.
 It is held in place by a cast.
 This process is repeated every week until the foot is largely improved.
 Typically, this phase takes about 6 to 8 weeks.

 - Bracing: A brace keeps the foot at the correct angle.
 Since clubfoot can recur, bracing ensures that the foot stays in the correct position permanently.
-The bracing phase can be challenging, as it may take up to 3 to 4 years.
+The bracing phase can be challenging, as it may take up to 5 years.
 However, it is essential to keep up with the physician’s instructions — if a brace isn’t worn as prescribed, clubfoot can recur.